Chair: Dr. Jenny Kokai

 Telephone Contact: Patty Coan 801-626-6437

-Professors: Karen Bruestle, Tracy Callahan, David Feller, Mark Henderson, Thomas Priest, Amanda Sowerby, Erik Stern, Viktor Uzur, Shi-Hwa Wang, Yu-Jane Yang, Catherine Zublin; Associate Professors: Tamara Goldbogen, Jessica Greenberg, Ralph van der Beek, Carey Campbell, Francisco de Galvez, Jennifer Kokai; Assistant Professors: Daniel Jonas, Andrew Lewis, Cully Long, Shijun Wang; Visiting Assistant Professor: Joseph Blake, Kenneth Plain
+Professors: Karen Bruestle, Tracy Callahan, David Feller, Mark Henderson, Thomas Priest, Amanda Sowerby, Erik Stern, Viktor Uzur, Shi-Hwa Wang, Yu-Jane Yang, Catherine Zublin; Associate Professors: Tamara Goldbogen, Jessica Greenberg, Ralph van der Beek, Carey Campbell, Francisco de Galvez, Jennifer Kokai; Assistant Professors: Joseph Blake, Daniel Jonas, Andrew Lewis, Cully Long, Shijun Wang; Visiting Assistant Professor: Kenneth Plain; Instructor: Sam Bryson

 The Department of Performing Arts at Weber State is based on five primary purposes: 1) to develop aesthetically aware and artistically discriminating citizens; 2) to provide opportunities for all students to participate in creative, artistic experiences and to encourage community members to participate in the performing arts; 3) to develop artistic competence and sensitivity; 4) to provide for career development in the arts through the preparation of teachers, performing artists, scholars, and technical specialists; and 5) to expose students and community to classic and contemporary works in all genres of the performing arts and to continue to provide the finest possible performances in the arts.

 The department’s degree programs prepare students for professional careers in teaching and performance as well as in technical specialties while providing the liberal arts background necessary for graduate study.
 In the department’s Performing Arts Series, students and faculty participate in professionally produced dance, musical, and theatrical events.